 Today’s modern LNG trucks are comparable to diesel trucks in terms of power, range and cargo space.
 There is a wide choice of fully-fledged, advanced LNG trucks available on the market from the leading truck brands.

-The European network of LNG refuelling stations for trucks is growing steadily.
-TotalEnergies operates five LNG road transport stations in Europe in 2020 through its joint venture with SHV Energy, PitPoint.LNG:
+The European network of LNG refueling stations for trucks is growing steadily.
+TotalEnergies operates twelve LNG road transport stations in Europe through its joint venture with SHV Energy, PitPoint.LNG:

-- In the Netherlands – located in Zwolle, Den Hoorn (Delft), Sevenum (Venlo) and Roosendaal.
+- In the Netherlands – located in Den Hoorn (Delft), Deventer, Roosendaal, Sevenum (Venlo) and Zwolle.

 For inland vessels, LNG as an alternative fuel can offer significant advantages, especially in the light of increasingly stringent emission standards regulations.
 The commercial potential of LNG can also be interesting for many inland shipping projects.
 Compared to conventional marine fuel solutions, LNG is price-competitive and in many cases does not require any additional process technology.